trippiez/TldrURL/README.md

 # TldrURL - Link Shortening Service

-TldrURL is a service that allows shortening long URLs into short, easy-to-manage links.
+TldrURL ("Too Long; Didn't Read") is a service that allows shortening long URLs into short, easy-to-manage links.
 The project is designed to facilitate the exchange of links, making them more convenient and memorable.

 ## Project Description